 Batwa Community Trail in Bwindi

 Batwa Community Trail in Bwindi Impenetrable National Park; Bwindi impenetrable national park is located in South West of Uganda.
-Though it is well known for mountain gorillas, it also offers batwa community trail in Bwindi Impenetrable National Park Communities which is worth your visit.
-Batwa community trail offers an exceptional feeling of being close the ancient life of the batwa who were the first inhabitants of the tropical forests about 4000 years ago and believed to have migrated from ituri forests of democratic republic of Congo.
-The Batwa Community trail in Bwindi impenetrable National Park is connected to batwa community trail in mgahinga gorilla national park.
+Though it is well known for Bwindi gorilla Trekking , it also offers Batwa community trail in Bwindi Impenetrable National Park Communities which is worth your visit.
+Batwa community trail offers an exceptional feeling of being close the ancient life of the Batwa who were the first inhabitants of the tropical forests about 4000 years ago and believed to have migrated from ituri forests of democratic republic of Congo.
+The Batwa Community trail in Bwindi impenetrable National Park is connected to Batwa community trail in Mgahinga gorilla national park.

-Batwa community trail in Bwindi impenetrable national park starts from batwa craft shop in Buhoma trading Centre a few meters away from Bwindi impenetrable national park gate.
-On the trail experience you get entertained by traditional dances and local songs sang in perfect tunes and you learn many activities as they are demonstrated by the twa people and tourists’ involvement is highly welcomed for example;
+Batwa community trail in Bwindi impenetrable national park starts from Batwa craft shop in Buhoma trading Centre a few meters away from Bwindi impenetrable national park gate.
+On the trail experience you get entertained by traditional dances and local songs sang in perfect tunes and you learn many activities as they are demonstrated by the Batwa people and tourists’ involvement is highly welcomed for example;

 - women preparing local food

 - learning how to pick herbs which are used to cure several diseases

 - burial rituals

 - Making of cups and collecting water using bamboo stems.

 The Batwa community experience is led by an experienced Batwa leader who was there before the eviction.
 The experience is a mimic of what used to be the pygmy Batwa life in the forest and when you get a chance to interact with the Batwa you will see their overflowing love for the forest and pain of eviction through their eyes.
 You will also get to know the mysterious stories of the Batwa as you continue to interact with them and get to witness their ancient homestead.